groupdock/grunt-handlebars/README.md

 ## Getting Started

-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-contrib`
+Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-handlebars`

 Then add this line to your project's `grunt.js` gruntfile: